MediciHouse07/Learning_Records/micro_economic_mit.md

 - you give them more coupon money of a good, then the good is getting cheaper for them, they go to another good, TBRT

 4500 mins;

+2022/06/19

+REW
+0000<->1000

+- utility tells your indifference curve
+- 0330 mins mistake in his expression
+- opportunity cost and budget constraint
+- demand curve is correctly labeled
+- in general if you change a price one good, all goods demand will change

 # Lecture 5